Dynamical correlations and domain wall relocalization in transverse field Ising chains

-\unue{Phenomenology in the transverse field Ising model.---} Our first central result consists of the time-dependent expectation values of the magnetisation and various OTOCs in the TDL, see Fig.~\ref{fig:OP_vs_OTOC_overview} (a,b).
-This uses the analytical solution of the TFIM and Wick's theorem as outlined in~\cite{ lieb61, montrunich_analytical_otoc, calabrese_analyt_decay_mag,silva_annni_and_wick}, with the late-time values of the OTOCs listed in Tab.~\ref{tab:analytical_expressions}.
+\unue{Phenomenology in the TFIM. } Our first central result consists of the time-dependent expectation values of the magnetization and various OTOCs in the TDL, see Figs.~\ref{fig:OP_vs_OTOC_overview} (a) and~\ref{fig:OP_vs_OTOC_overview} (b).
+This uses the analytical solution of the TFIM and Wick's theorem, as outlined in Refs.~\cite{ lieb61, montrunich_analytical_otoc, calabrese_analyt_decay_mag,silva_annni_and_wick}, with the late-time OTOC values listed in Table~\ref{tab:analytical_expressions}.